-Appealing to your audience—flagging down your buyer hero—involves, first and foremost, knowing who they are and what they are experiencing at each stage of their journey.
+Appealing to your audience—flagging down your buyer hero—involves, first and foremost, knowing who they are and what they're experiencing at each stage of their journey toward your business.

 - Who your buyer hero IS

-- What you can do to understand your buyer at each stage of their journey: Awareness, Consideration, Decision
+- What you can do to understand your buyer at each stage of their journey: awareness, consideration, and decision.

 Discovering these concepts will help your business find the right leads and clients over and over again.

-After all, you can’t help them if you miss them as they walk right on by.
+After all, you can’t help them if you miss them as they walk right on by, right?

-Here’s a list to get you started on getting to know your buyer hero (and don’t forget to give them a name—that’s the fun part):
+Here’s a list to get you started on getting to know your buyer personas (and don’t forget to give them a name—that’s the fun part):

-- Hubspot offers free tools for identifying the buyer hero that is specific to your business.
+- HubSpot offers free tools for identifying the buyer hero that's specific to your business.